HTML and CSS

 Semantic HTML

 Semantic HTML involves using HTML elements that convey the meaning of the content.
 For example, using <h1> for main headings, <header> for header, and <nav> for navigation menus.
 This not only enhances accessibility, but also helps search engines understand the content better.
+Semantic HTML is essential for web accessibility (screen readers, WCAG compliance).

 Attributes